 - 2. Any expression to which a meaning is given in the HT Act or in Regulations made under it shall have the same meaning in these standing orders, unless the context otherwise requires.
-In addition: - "the Authority" means the Human Tissue Authority established under section 13 of the HT Act; - "the Chair" means the Chair of the Authority appointed in accordance with Schedule 2 of the HT Act; - "Member" means a Member of the Authority (including the Chair) appointed in accordance with Schedule 2 of the HT Act; - "the Chief Executive" means the Chief Executive Officer of the Authority; - "the Department" means the Department of Health; - "Accounting Officer" means the officer responsible and accountable for the resources entrusted to the Authority and who shall be responsible for the stewardship of any and all public funds or assets in the Authority's possession.
-For the Human Tissue Authority, the Accounting Officer is the Chief Executive; - "Committee" means a Committee established by the Authority; - "Committee Chair" means the Chair of a Committee, as the context requires, whether or not he/she is also a Member of the Authority; - "Lay Member" means a Member of the Authority who does not have and has not had a professional interest in any of the kinds of activity within the remit of the Authority;
+In addition: - "the Authority" means the whole of the body corporate the Human Tissue Authority established under section 13 of the HT Act; - "the Board" means the appointments made to the Human Tissue Authority under Schedule 2 paragraph 1 of the HT Act; - "the Chair" means the Chair of the Board appointed in accordance with Schedule 2 of the HT Act; - "Member" means a Member of the Board (including the Chair) appointed in accordance with Schedule 2 of the HT Act; - "the Chief Executive" means the Chief Executive Officer of the Authority; - "the Department" means the Department of Health and Social Care; - "Accounting Officer" means the officer responsible and accountable for the resource entrusted to the Authority and who shall be responsible for the stewardship of any and all public funds or assets in the Authority's possession.
+For the Human Tissue Authority, the Accounting Officer is the Chief Executive; - "Committee" means a Committee established by the Board; - "Committee Chair" means the Chair of a Committee, as the context requires, whether or not they are also a Member of the Board;

-- "Non-lay Member" means a Member of the Authority who has or has had a professional interest in any of the kinds of activity within the remit of the Authority; - "Officer" means an employee of the Authority.
+- "Lay Member" means a Member of the Board who does not have and has not had a professional interest in any of the kinds of activity within the remit of the Authority; - "Non-lay Member" means a Member of the Board who has or has had a professional interest in any of the kinds of activity within the remit of the Authority; - "Officer" means an employee of the Authority.
 In certain circumstances, "officer" may include a person who is employed by a third party contracted to the Authority who carries out functions on behalf of the Authority; and - "Senior Management Team" means the Executive of the Human Tissue Authority. - 3.
 In these standing orders, unless the contrary intention appears, words in the singular include the plural and words in the plural include the singular.